happypeter/edocs/soho.md

     - https://www.ikea.com/kr/en/p/sopprot-pull-out-storage-unit-transparent-white-80376481/
   - based on my big white box size 50x40cm, the boxes I build will be half or one fourth of this size
   - exterior dementions
-    - first generation(biggest box): 50x40x20cm $white_box_size
+    - first generation(biggest box): 50x40x20 m $white_box_size
       - or some variation of the size, (50/2)*40x(20x2)=25x40x40
     - second generation: pick one or more dimension, divid by 2
-      - my shoe box: 40lenghtx25widthx20height (considering my biggest pair of boots size: 29length*23width*15height, but standard over perfect fit for each use case)
+      - shoe box: 40lenghtx25widthx20height (considering my biggest pair of boots size: 29length*23width*15height, but standard over perfect fit for each use case)
     - third generation: pick one or more dimension, divid by 4 or 2, you get the idea, tightly control the exterior size, so that two small box may share one big box height or width, so things will look nice stacked together
       - 25x20x10 (lengthxwidthxheight in cm)
+    - fourth gen
+      - 10x10x10cm
 - cover
   - with fabric, hemp rope, wall paper, or special paper, keep it cat resistant
   - kraft paper